 Key Takeaways

-- Understand the potential changes to inheritance tax rules
+- Understand the Labour government’s confirmed and proposed changes to inheritance tax rules, including BPR/APR caps and pension changes

-- Find out how our team can help you manage your estate
+- Find out how our team can help you with a comprehensive estate plan tailored to your family’s circumstances

 Understanding Inheritance Tax: What You Need to Know

-Understanding inheritance tax is crucial for anyone looking to protect their estate and ensure their loved ones are not burdened with unnecessary tax liabilities.
-Inheritance tax can be a complex topic, but with the right information, you can make informed decisions about your estate.
+Understanding inheritance tax is crucial for anyone looking to protect their estate and ensure their loved ones are not burdened with an unnecessary 40% tax bill.
+With the average home in England now worth around £290,000, and the nil rate band frozen at £325,000 since 2009, more ordinary families than ever find themselves caught by IHT.
+The good news is that with the right information and proper planning, you can make informed decisions about your estate.

 Definition of Inheritance Tax

-Inheritance tax is a tax on the estate of someone who has passed away.
-It is charged on the value of the estate above certain thresholds.
+Inheritance tax (IHT) is a tax on the estate of someone who has passed away.
+It is charged at 40% on the value of the estate above the nil rate band — currently £325,000 per person.
 For more detailed information on the current thresholds, you can visit our page on Inheritance Tax Limit in the UK.

-The tax applies to the total value of the deceased’s assets, including property, money, and possessions.
-Understanding how inheritance tax works is essential for effective estate planning.
+The tax applies to the total value of the deceased’s assets, including property, savings, investments, and personal possessions.
+HMRC must be paid before beneficiaries receive their inheritance, and the IHT bill is due within six months of the date of death.
+Understanding how inheritance tax works is the essential first step in effective estate planning.

 Current Rates and Thresholds